DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Intercept
 _**Kyuzo Order:** 3rd level_<br>
-You gain proficiency in vibroweapons with<br> the thrown property and they become monk<br> weapons for you.
+You gain proficiency in vibroweapons with the thrown property and they become monk weapons for you.
 Additionally, when you throw an improvised weapon, you are considered proficient in it, and it uses your Martial Arts die instead of its 1d4.

 Additionally, you've learned to use thrown weapons to intercept projectiles traveling towards your allies.
-When you are wielding a weapon with which you are<br> proficient, and a creature within your weapon's<br> normal thrown range is hit by a ranged<br> attack, you can use your reaction to throw<br> your weapon to intercept the projectile.
-When<br> you do so, the damage the creature takes from<br> the attack is reduced by 1d10 + your Dexterity<br> modifier + your monk level.
-If the weapon has<br> the returning property, it then returns to your<br> hand.
+When you are wielding a weapon with which you are proficient, and a creature within your weapon's normal thrown range is hit by a ranged attack, you can use your reaction to throw your weapon to intercept the projectile.
+When you do so, the damage the creature takes from the attack is reduced by 1d10 + your Dexterity modifier + your monk level.
+If the weapon has the returning property, it then returns to your hand.

 ### Scattering Stance
 _**Kyuzo Order:** 6th level_<br>